 MEDA’s groups are a safe and confidential space to get support from others who can relate to the struggle of the eating disorder, as well as guidance from mental health professionals and those who have fully recovered.
 We use activities, themes, and open processing to help group members create positive change in their lives.
 The connection and support between the members is where truly meaningful change happens.

 But won’t being in a group with other people with eating disorders make my eating disorder “worse"?

 Not in our experience.
 We meet with every potential group member to ensure that the group is the right level of support for them.
 We also have firm policies and guidelines to ensure group safety and appropriate language and behavior.
 The groups are led by mental health professionals and volunteers who are highly trained and supervised.

-Have you been to a group at MEDA and found it to be helpful or meaningful?
-If so, help us get the word out about MEDA’s unique services.
-We would love to hear your feedback or a brief testimonial to utilize on our website.
+Have you been to a group at MEDA and found it to be meaningful?
+If so, we would love to hear your feedback to utilize on our website.
 All testimonials are anonymous.
-Contact Rachel Benson Monroe if you would like to submit a testimonial for our website!
+Contact Michelle Pierce if you would like to submit a testimonial for our website!